 While DIY works great for some projects, it’s a disaster for others — and home roofing tops the list of home improvement jobs you should leave to the professionals.

 Before you google “how to shingle a roof,” check out these six reasons why you shouldn’t DIY your new roof.

 Replacing a roof is a big investment.
 Other projects, such as a bathroom remodel or finished basement, are showier and seem to deliver more bang for your buck.
 Because you don’t necessarily notice your roof, it can be hard to dip into your home renovation budget to replace it.
 For this reason, you might be tempted to save money by taking it on yourself.

 However, you don’t really save money when you DIY your roof.
 Replacing a few worn or missing shingles is one thing — tearing off the entire roof is another.
 Professional roofers know the problem areas to look for in a roof’s decking.
 They’re also experts at identifying damage and providing homeowners with the most cost-effective way to fix it.

-If you handle your own roof replacement and fail to spot problems, you will only incur extra cost down the road when you’re forced to hire a pro to replace your work.
-When you hire a professional roofing contractor like Nu Look Home Design, you also receive a warranty on labor, which means Nu Look will fix any defects that arise after the job is completed.
+If you handle your own roof replacement and fail to spot problems, you will only incur extra costs down the road when you’re forced to hire a pro to replace your work.
+When you hire a professional roofing company like Nu Look Home Design, you also receive a warranty on labor, which means Nu Look will fix any defects that arise after the job is completed.

 2. You Void Your Warranty